marco-peer/icdar24/README.md

 Marco Peer, Florian Kleber and Robert Sablatnig : **SAGHOG: Self-Supervised Autoencoder for Generating HOG Features for Writer Retrieval**,

-an two stage approach using a masked autoencoder predicting the HOG features.
+a two stage approach using a masked autoencoder predicting the HOG features.
 We finetune our network by appending NetRVLAD, currently under review at ICDAR2024.
 SAGHOG works exceptionally well for large, complex datasets with small amounts of handwriting such as HisFrag20, where we outperform SOTA by ~12% mAP.

-The code hasn't been completely cleaned up yet, but should be enough to either reuse parts of it (model, training code, etc.) or take a closer look for your own work.
+The code hasn't been completely cleaned up yet, but should be enough to either reuse parts of it (model, training code, etc.) or take a closer look for your own work or reviewing.

 ## Installation